 Disease, insects, wildlife, and weather pose constant threats to trees.
-Dutch Elm Disease in the 1960s and 1970s eliminated thousands of American Elm trees across the city.
+Dutch Elm Disease in the 1960's and 1970's eliminated thousands of American Elm trees across the city.
 In more recent years, the emerald ash borer beetle (EAB) has threatened Madison's tree canopy.
 The larvae of this invasive species feeds on the inner bark of ash trees, damaging or killing them.
 Prior to the discovery of EAB in the City in 2013, ash street trees made up about 21% of the street tree population.
-The City should prioritize tree species diversity so that the tree canopy is resilient in the face of future threats such as this one.
-In addition to species diversity, other factors, such as native tree species and species that are beneficial to pollinators should be considered.
+The City should prioritize tree species diversity so that our tree canopy is resilient in the face of future threats such as this one.